dolfies/discord-class-commands/docs/api.rst

 .. note::

-    This module requires the :py:mod:`discord` or a compatible fork to be installed.
+    This module requires the `discord.py` library to be installed.
 Check out :ref:`installing` for more info.

 Version Related Info
 ---------------------